zacanger/trash/README.md

 * comment syntax, is this good or not?
 * simple built-in testing library (more like tape/unittest than rspec/jest)
 * module management (tooling, metadata)
-* can vim and other syn files be generated from PEG or EBNF?
+* vim and other editor files
+* peg or ebnf grammar
 * timers, async and concurrency models
 * core/builtin modules:
   * cryptography, random